lgeurts/lgeurts.github.io/_posts/2022-10-22-distraction-free-writing-in-vim.md

 ### My configuration changes

-The plugin works just fine as is, but I did change the text area in my .vimrc config file (as seen in the image above), as I find that to be a better fit for my eyes:
+The plugin works just fine as is, but I did change the text area in my vimrc config file (as seen in the image above), as I find that to be a better fit for my eyes:
 <br> `let g:goyo_width=100`
 <br> `let g:goyo_height=50`

-Finally, as piece de resistance, I added a shortcut by bounding the toggle feature to the key <Leader>g:
+Finally, as piece de resistance, I added a shortcut by bounding the toggle feature to the key g:
 <br> `map <Leader>g :Goyo<CR>`